Reimbursements are not reportable to the Internal Revenue Service (IRS) as income to the student if the student can document that the reimbursement:

 - Payment requests will be paid on the biweekly payroll

-- Checks will be sent to the Bursar's Office for pick up under the stipend delivery code.
+- Checks will be sent to Shared Services for pick up under the stipend delivery code.

 - Payments cannot be a wire transfer or direct deposit.